What’s On… The Flower Show and Village Society events

 Some members of the committee are also on the Flower Show committee, the Playground Committee or the Parish Council, bringing the whole community together.

-The committee welcomes new members but most importantly offers of help at the busiest times.
+The committee welcomes new members and especially offers of help at the busiest times.
 And most of all, of course, people are encouraged to come to the events or suggest new ones, and support them.

 Village Playground